-To book into any of the events please book in via the Brca website.
-The race fee is £20 per event per class.
+To book into any of the events please book in via the BRCA website.
+The race fee is £20 per event per class, payable when entering online.
+Entries close at 21.00hrs on the Tuesday prior to the meeting, entries after that may be subject to a £5 late entry fee.
+Juniors will pay a proportion of the Entry Fee.